MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-5-data-extraction.markdown

     For a comprehensive list of what information is available at each timestep, refer to [their GitHub page](https://github.com/orkido/LViewLoL/blob/dd699d52be34c36ecf65117a1c27463e91d60334/LView/PyStructs.h) which lists all data structures available to a python script.

+For the initial system, I will be developing the system using Windows as the LViewLoL program is designed to be compiled using Visual Studio.

+I have already developed a small port of the
+LViewLoL system which works with Linux and League of Legends working in Linux under Wine and it shows promising performance with the [process_vm_readv()](https://man7.org/linux/man-pages/man2/process_vm_readv.2.html) system call suggested in [part 3](https://miscellaneousstuff.github.io/project/2021/09/03/tlol-part-3-initial-ideas.html).

 ### Method